 Exercise During Hormonal Changes

-Despite common misconceptions, women can train and perform well throughout peri-menopause, and beyond, if they listen to their body and be mindful of maintaining adequate dietary intake of key nutrients.
-It is important to recognise that both iron deficiency, thyroid function and hormonal changes can impact on your ability to exercise.
+Despite common misconceptions, women can train and perform well throughout peri-menopause, and beyond, if they listen to their bodies and be mindful of maintaining adequate dietary intake of key nutrients.
+It is important to recognise that both iron deficiency, thyroid function and hormonal changes can impact your ability to exercise.

-Years of consistent exercise accumulates like pages in a book.
+Years of consistent exercise accumulate like pages in a book.
 As a mature you know your body very well.
 The pathway to success utilises your book of wisdom and skills.
 Mature athletes can benefit from greater recovery, individualized strength and conditioning and modified programs.
 Focussing on the balance between training intensity and volume will help you to achieve your desired goals.

 If you suspect your symptoms are impacting on your quality of life and sport, it’s time to seek support to help you navigate the journey.

-Blood serum pathology and functional tissue mineral testing can be a good starting to point due to the critical role nutrients play in hormonal and thyroid function.
+Blood serum pathology and functional tissue mineral testing can be a good starting point due to the critical role nutrients play in hormonal and thyroid function.

 With the right self-care and a holistic approach to health, you can continue to achieve your life goals and physical challenges irrespective of hormonal changes.
-For further information contact our Sports Naturopath Kate Smyth for an individual assessment here

 - Kawicka, A., & Regulska-Ilow, B. (2015).
 Metabolic disorders and nutritional status in autoimmune thyroid diseases.
 Postepy Higieny i Medycyny Doswiadczalnej, 69, 80–90.